Shoyeb45/AVLTreeVisualizer/README.md

 # Java Application for AVL Tree Visualization
 <b>This project provides an overview of AVL visualization and explains the mechanics of balancing within AVL trees.</b>

 ### What is AVL Tree?
 AVL tree is a self-balancing binary search tree specifically designed to maintain a height difference of at most 1 between the left and right subtrees of every node.
-This strict balancing condition guarantees that the tree's operations such as search, insert, and delete have a time complexity of O(log n) while ensuring the tree remains balanced at all times.
+This strict balancing condition guarantees that the tree's operations such as search, insert, and delete have a time complexity of O(log n) while ensuring the tree remains balanced at all times.The height difference between left part of root tree and right part of subroot tree are as known as the balanceFactor and the balanceFactor cannot be more than one node .
+The tree is height balanced if the height between left and right part of the root tree are same or height difference between both is 1.
+For example,